braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 In the Newtonian and Einsteinian paradigms, the universe was governed by differential equations.
 These equations assume a continuum; you can zoom in infinitely and the laws still hold.
 But in the “It from Bit” and “It from Qubit” paradigms, the laws are akin to cellular automata or logical gates.

 Hilbert’s Dream Revisited: In 1900, Hilbert wished to axiomatize physics.
 While his specific continuum-based axioms were superseded, the spirit of his program has returned with a vengeance.
 Causal Set Theory and “It from Qubit” essentially attempt to find the “machine code” of the universe.
-The Bekenstein Bound ($ S = A/4 $) acts as a constraint on the memory capacity of the universe, much like a hard drive limit.
+The Bekenstein Bound ($S = A/4$) acts as a constraint on the memory capacity of the universe, much like a hard drive limit.
 This implies the universe has a finite computational capacity.

 ```text
 ╔══════════════════════════════════════════════════════════════════════╗